DaneilQ/serve-folder/readme.md

 # Folder Serve Application

-This project is a lightweight static file server built using Deno.
+This project is a static file server built using Deno.
 It allows you to serve a directory of HTML files over HTTP, making it easy to preview or share static websites locally.
 The application automatically maps HTML files in the directory to routes and provides a simple way to navigate through them.

 ## Features